Sustainable Groundwater Management

 Basin Analysis Report for the Napa Valley Groundwater Subbasin

 SGMA requires annual reporting on groundwater conditions and on any actions taken by Napa County to ensure the sustainable management of Napa Valley groundwater resources.
-The 2017 Annual Report is available on the WICC's groundwater monitoring page.
-It describes groundwater conditions in the Napa Valley Subbasin and provides an update on the County’s SGMA implementation efforts through water year 2017, as required by SGMA and DWR.
+Napa County's 2017 and 2018 Annual Groundwater Monitoring Reports are SGMA compliant and available on the WICC's groundwater monitoring page.
+They describe groundwater conditions in the Napa Valley Subbasin and provide an update on the County’s SGMA implementation efforts through water year 2018.
 In addition, the 2017 Annual Report includes an Amendment to the 2016 Alternative GSP/Basin Analysis Report, establishing a Northeast Napa Management Area.
 The Amendment complements the management actions in the 2016 Alternative GSP/Basin Analysis Report for the Napa Valley Subbasin and enables continued attainment of the SGMA Sustainability Goals for the Napa Valley Subbasin.

 Final Documents Submitted to DWR: